 USGS Flood Inundation Mapping Science

-The USGS works with the National Weather Service, the U.S. Army Corps of Engineers, and the Federal Emergency Management Agency to connect communities with available federal resources thereby ensuring the quality and consistency of flood inundation maps across the country.
+The USGS works with the National Weather Service, the U.S. Army Corps of Engineers, and the Federal Emergency Management Agency to connect communities with federal flood-related science thereby ensuring the quality and consistency of flood inundation maps across the country.

 To view PDF files, the latest version of Adobe Reader (free of charge) or similar software is needed.